Wasserstein Distance, Fourier Series and Applications

 \end{theorem} The proof of Theorem 1 can be found in \S 5.
 The main interest of Theorem 1 is presumably the transport plan itself that is fairly nontrivial and might have applications in other settings.
 Note added in print: Cole Graham has informed us that he has since obtained a result that should be compared with Theorem 1

 as well as an associated Erd\H{o}s-Turan inequality for all $p \geq 2,$

 where $q$ is the H\"older dual of $p$.
-It would be desirable to have more results of this flavor.\\
+It would be desirable to have more results of this flavor.
 An entirely different problem, that becomes especially relevant when trying to understand the quality of results of this type, is the existence of lower bounds.
 Explicit transport plans can be used for the construction of upper bounds.
 We now discuss lower bounds (as customary, obtaining matching lower bounds is likely the more difficult problem). \begin{theorem} Let $f: \mathbb{T} \rightarrow \mathbb{R}_{\geq 0}$ with mean value $\overline{f}$.
 Then

 \end{theorem} The proof of this result is contained in \S 6.
 By H\"older's inequality, this bound for $W_1$ implies a lower bound for $W_p$ for all $p \geq 1$ but one would, of course, assume that in most circumstances the Wasserstein distance is actually growing with $p$.
 It would be nice if one had lower bounds reflecting this sort of behavior.